 People sabotage themselves for various reasons such as: It’s a habit learned from watching your parents behave the same way or it may be a defense mechanism which was learned to protect yourself from the demands your parents imposed on you.
 Demands such as being the perfect child which unconsciously cripple; many parents do this so their child will become dependent and will always need to stay close to home.
 The other extreme is neglect and that can be even more damaging.

 It may also be you are not certain of your true desires and goals in life, or you may have a low self esteem which leaves you feeling unworthy/incapable of success.

 Self sabotage is nothing but a reflection of your own thinking.
 It is the believe you are not worthy of success and so you don’t put the effort to try to achieve it.

-Many times the fear of change goes hand in hand with subconsciously not wanting to be rejected by those close to you; you may feel if you achieve success your family and friends will only show contempt or jealousy and it will achieve your relationship with them.
+Many times the fear of change goes hand in hand with subconsciously not wanting to be rejected by those close to you; you may feel if you achieve success your family and friends will only show contempt or jealousy.
 If you fail they won’t let you forget it but you would still have a family/friends.
-The question is, are they worth you paying that price?.
+The question is…are they worth you paying such a high price?
 If that is what it takes to please them; to be a failure, mediocre, with vices; then you are better off without them, for that type of “love” is anything but REAL LOVE.

 The first thing to do is to observe/analyze our character traits and see if you are self sabotaging.
 Explore and recognize your own thoughts, habits, behaviour, emotions and more importantly your own fears in order to see how they are influencing you.
 You will need to check your own self esteem to see if it’s the root of your problem.